aspose-3d/Aspose.3D-Doc-md/english/java/release-notes/release-notes-2021/aspose-3d-for-java-21-5-release-notes/_index.md

 Default value is GltfEmbeddedImageFormat.PNG, then the embedded texture will be converted into png, usually you don't need to manually modify this.

-=== Added new property in com.aspose.threed.GltfSaveOptions:
+# Added new property in `com.aspose.threed.GltfSaveOptions`:

 {{< highlight java >}}
     public void setFallbackNormal(Vector3 value);